The expanded child tax credit briefly slashed child poverty. Here's what else it did

 Blink and you could have missed it.

-For six months, the United States experimented with an idea that's new here, but already a backstitch in the social fabric of many wealthy nations: A monthly cash payment to help families cover the costs of raising children.
+For six months, the United States experimented with an idea that's new here but is already a backstitch in the social fabric of many wealthy nations: a monthly cash payment to help families cover the costs of raising children.
 Less than a year in, though, this U.S. experiment, known as the expanded child tax credit, has already been unwound by a deadlocked Congress.

 Still, it's worth asking: What did it accomplish?
-Here's what the data tell us.
+Here's what the data tells us.

 The benefit reached more than 61 million children in December